Malvi-M/Semantic-Image-Segmentation-on-Urban-Streets/README.md

 # Semantic-Image-Segmentation-on-Urban-Streets

 In this project, we have performed Semantic Image Segmentation on Urban Streets Dataset.
 Semantic Segmentation is one of the core element of complex system of Autonomous Driving.
+Image segmentation can be interpreted as a classification problem, where the task is to classify each pixel of the image into a particular class.
+To build an end-to-end pixel-to-pixel segmentation network, our model must be capable of extracting rich spatial information from the images.
+A typical CNN used for classification takes an image as input, passes it through a series of convolutional and pooling layers and uses fully-connected layers in the end to output a fixed length vector, thus discarding all the spatial information from the original image.

 ## Description